 Legislature Considers Leaving NPV Compact One Year After Joining

-Maine’s alignment with the National Popular Vote Compact (NPV Compact) is back in the legislature this session with LD 252.
-The move to join had been debated in Maine’s legislature multiple times before finally being adopted, without the Governor’s signature, last year under LD 1578.
+Maine’s alignment with the National Popular Vote Compact (NPV Compact) is back in the legislature this session with LD 252 – An Act to Withdraw from the National Popular Vote Compact.
+The move to join had been debated in Maine’s legislature multiple times before finally being adopted, without the Governor’s signature, in 2024.

-The NPV Compact is currently 61 electoral votes shy of the majority needed to elect presidents by national popular vote.
-If that threshold is crossed, LD 1578 declares that Maine’s custom of dividing its electoral college votes between its two congressional districts and the statewide popular vote winner would stop and those votes would, instead, all go to the national popular vote winner.
+The NPV Compact is currently 61 electoral votes shy of the majority needed to elect US presidents by a national popular vote.
+If that threshold is crossed, Maine’s custom of distributing 2 electoral college votes to the state-wide popular vote winner and 1 electoral college vote for each congressional district popular vote winner would end.
+Those votes, instead, would go to the national popular vote winner.

-The current bill, An Act to Withdraw from the National Popular Vote Compact, was sponsored by Republican Representative Bagshaw of Windham and co-sponsored with Republican Representatives Faulkingham of Winter Harbor, Adams of Lebanon, Collins of Sidney and Cooper of Windham.
+The current bill to withdraw from the NPV Compact was sponsored by Republican Representative Bagshaw of Windham and co-sponsored with Republican Representatives Faulkingham of Winter Harbor, Adams of Lebanon, Collins of Sidney and Cooper of Windham.

-Representatives Bagshaw, Faulkingham and Adams had all been present to vote against joining the compact in 2024 however, Representatives Collins and Cooper had not been elected yet.
-While Representative Collins’s predecessor had also opposed the NPV Compact, Cooper’s Democrat predecessor voted in favor of joining the compact before leaving office.
+The 2024 bill to join the compact passed the house 73-72 with 6 absent.
+Bagshaw, Faulkingham and Adams had all voted against joining the compact but Collins and Cooper had not yet been elected.
+Collins’s predecessor had also opposed the NPV Compact; however, Cooper’s Democrat predecessor voted in favor of joining the compact before leaving office.

 MAJ – Ought To Pass